rahulgopinath/rahulgopinath.github.io/resume.md

 * Worked in web server clustering with session-failover capability and reverse proxy, implemented TCL shell scripting for administration.
 * Contributed implementation of FTP, (SSL) CONNECT and SOCKS protocols for proxy server.
-* Contributed to caching subsystem including cache manipulation tools, cache eviction, and implementations of ICP and CARP cache coordination protocols.}
+* Contributed to caching subsystem including cache manipulation tools, cache eviction, and implementations of ICP and CARP cache coordination protocols.

 #### 2002--2004 Member of Technical Staff Quark Media House Chandigarh